jmjf/to4ft/README.md

 ## Limitations and compromises

-- `oas2tb4fastify` does not format output.
+- Does not format output.
 You've already configured your preferred style for your preferred code formatter (`@biomejs/biome`, `prettier`, something else).
 You need to format the code anyway so it matches your style.
 Why add the overhead of a formatter and format in a style you're going to reformat anyway?
-Write an npm script to generate and format generated code and lint-fix generate code (next point).
+Write an npm script to generate and format generated code and lint-fix generated code (next point).

-- `oas2tb4fastify` writes a standard set of TypeBox imports to all output files.
+- Writes a standard set of TypeBox imports to all output files.
 If your linter warns or errors on unused imports, run lint on the output directory with the fix option to strip unused imports.
 If your linter can't fix unused imports, consider getting a linter that can.

+Also see, `docs/AssumptionsRecommendations.md` for base assumptions and recommendations on how to build specs to get the most from this tool.

-### `oas2dtb` and `oas2dtb`
+### In `oas2dtb` and `oas2dtb`

-- Converts only items in `components` because items in paths/callbacks may be unnamed
+- Convert items in `components` only.
+Items in paths/callbacks may be unnamed
-- Converts only `headers`, `parameters`, `requestBodies`, `responses`, and `schemas` because other items do not produce types
+- Convert `headers`, `parameters`, `requestBodies`, `responses`, and `schemas` only.
+Other items do not produce types
-- Prefixes generated file names with the section from which they came.
+- Prefix generated file names with the section from which they came.
 For example, it will write `components.schemas.Users` output to `schemasUsers.ts`
-- For `responses`, generates a type for one `content` option with the following priority: `application/json` before `application/x-www-form-urlencoded` before `application/xml`.
+- For `responses`, generate a type for one `content` option with the following priority: `application/json` before `application/x-www-form-urlencoded` before `application/xml`.
-- Replaces invalid identifier characters with `_` and does not trim leading/trailing `_`.
-See "Identifier name sanitization" below.
+- Replace invalid identifier characters with `_`.
+Do not trim leading/trailing `_`.
+See `docs/ValidIdentifiers.md` for name sanitizer behavior.
   - This compromise most affects custom headers like `x-my-custom-header`, which will be renamed `tbX_my_custom_header` in output.

-### Identifier name sanitization

-JavaScript identifiers can include Unicode letters, Unicode numbers, `_` and `$`.
-The first character cannot be a number.
-That seems simple except for the Unicode part and that the definition of "numbers" is unclear.
-I'm not sure about letters either, but haven't found any problems yet.

-For example, the following assignments are valid in the NodeJS REPL:

-- `let 日本語 = 'Japanese for Japanese language'`
-- `let rrugë = 'Albanian for street'`
-- `let شجرة = 'Arabic for tree'`
-- `let x६ = 'x + Devangari 6'`
-- `let x六 = 'x + Han 6'`
-- `let x௬ = 'x + Tamil 6'`
-- `let x𒐗 = 'x + cuneiform 3'`

-But `x¹` (superscript 1), `x𝋠` (Mayan 0), and `x𝋬` (Mayan 12) aren't, even though all three glyphs are classified as numbers (specifically, other numbers -- `\p{No}`) in Unicode.

-The distinction seems to be that `\p{Nd}` (unicode decimals) and `\p{Nl}` (unicode numeric letters) are valid, but `\p{No}` (superscript, subscript, number that is not decimal) isn't, or isn't consistently, valid.

-Therefore, identifier validation rules are applied as follows:

-- Replace all characters that match `/[^\p{L}\p{Nd}\p{Nl}_$]/gui` with `_` -- note this is a negative match (`[^...]`).
-- If the first character matches `/^[^\p{L}_$]/ui`, replace it with `_` -- note this is a negative match

-In the rules above:

-- `\p{L}` is the character class for Unicode letters of all types, including ideographic scripts
-- `\p{Nd}` is the character class for decimal digit numbers (any script except ideographic scripts)
-- `\p{Nl}` is the character class for numeric letters (Roman numerals, etc.)

-I have not tested these rules exhaustively.
-They aim to be reasonably permissive but may be too permissive or not permissive enough.
-I'm not going to write (or copy from [StackOverflow](https://stackoverflow.com/questions/2008279/validate-a-javascript-function-name/9392578#9392578)) an 11,000+ character regular expression to try to be perfect.
-If you name something `function`, it will pass these rules, but JavaScript will say, "Nope!"

-Also, you may be able to write an API spec with Hittite object names in cuneiform, but just because you can doesn't mean you should.
+When I get `--camel` working, that may become `tbXMyCustomHeader`.

+### In `oas2ro`

+- Do not generate schemas for `cookie` parameters.
+Fastify doesn't support them in `RouteOptions` schemas.
+- Exclude keywords AJV doesn't recognize.
+See `docs/experimentQuerystrings.md` and `experiments/querystrings` for more details.

 ## Commands